TrueNASTrueNAS Nightly Development Documentation

 Click on a running task to display a dialog for that running task.

-Click on History to open the Tasks screen with lists of all successful, active, and failed jobs.
+Click on History to open the Tasks screen with lists of all successful, active, failed and aborted jobs.
 Click on the All, Active, or Failed button at the top of the screen to show the log of jobs that fit that classification.

 Click View next to a task to see the log information and error message for that task.